JochemTolsma/SNA-4-Social-Scientists/docs/050-Webscraping.md

 > **Webscraping**
 >
 > :   The process by which you collect data from the internet.
-This can entail different routes: manual data collection, automated data collection via code, and so forth.
+This can entail different routes: manual data collection, automated data collection via code, use of application programming interfaces, and so forth.

 > **Digital footprints**
 >